Rubik's Cube group: Generalizations

 The first factor is accounted for solely by rotations of the centre pieces, the second solely by symmetries of the corners, and the third solely by symmetries of the edges.
 The latter two factors are examples of generalized symmetric groups, which are themselves examples of wreath products.
+(There is no factor for re-arrangements of the center faces, because on virtually all Rubik's Cube models, re-arranging these faces is impossible with a simple disassembly.)

 The simple groups that occur as quotients in the composition series of the standard cube group (i.e. ignoring centre piece rotations) are $A_8$, $A_{12}$, $\mathbb Z_3$ (7 times), and $\mathbb Z_2$ (12 times).

 Conjugacy classes

 It has been reported that the Rubik's Cube Group has 81,120 conjugacy classes.
 The number was calculated by counting the number of even and odd conjugacy classes in the edge and corner groups separately and then multiplying them, ensuring that the total parity is always even.
 Special care must be taken to count so-called parity-sensitive conjugacy classes, whose elements always differ when conjugated with any even element versus any odd element.